Maya-Karahbala/Data-structures_veriYapilari/description.md

-this is a recommended solution for the iven problem in the pdf file
+this is a recommended solution for the given problem in the pdf file